lbighetti/littlealchemist.io/_posts/2017-02-22-elixir-3-reasons.md

 You might reason as follows:

-"OK Leandro, cool, we have a language that is fast, reliable, fault-tolerant and easy to distribute in a mountain of cores and servers.
-Great.
+_"OK Leandro, cool, we have a language that is fast, reliable, fault-tolerant and easy to distribute in a mountain of cores and servers.
+Great._

-But I have kids to feed.
-I have to pay my rent, pay my taxes, so...
+_But I have kids to feed.
+I have to pay my rent, pay my taxes, so..._

-__Is it productive ?__
+___Is it productive ?___

-Can I quickly - and effectively - create a new web project, whether it is a rest API or fullstack ?
+_Can I quickly - and effectively - create a new web project, whether it is a rest API or fullstack ?_

-This talk is great, but X, (replace X with great language + framework combos: Spring Boot / Rails, Django, Play...)
-X allows me to achieve higher orders of productivity because they already solve most of common problems for me and perform the usual setup automatically.
-I just modify to my taste and focus on my logic.
+_This talk is great, but my current language and framework allow me to achieve higher orders of productivity, because they **already solve most of my common problems for me**.
+I just modify to my taste and focus on my logic._

-How can I possibly achieve this here ? "
+_How can I possibly achieve this here ?"_

 I know.